If someone travels for their job

-If an employee has a fixed place of work (such as an office they go to every day), it’s up to the employer to decide whether travel time between home and work counts as working time.
+If an employee has a fixed place of work (such as an office they go to every day), their regular travel time to and from work does not usually count as working time.

 If the employee has no fixed place of work